ThePansmith/thepansmith.github.io/content/proposals/neoforge-smv.md

 ---

 {{< notice note >}}
 Mod Developers: There is a [followup survey](https://forms.gle/ec68AdSHvQxVYjcY9) related to the idea of a Stable Modding Version, for both giving feedback and showing support if you wish.
-With Neoforge's annual question and answer session coming up, this could be a talking point with enough support.
+With Neoforge's annual question and answer session coming up, this could be a talking point with enough support!
 {{< /notice >}}

 > "Notably, to avoid version fragmentation, we recommend that modders continue to actively maintain the 1.21.1 version of their mods until the release of Minecraft 1.22!"